kbraziun/kristin-and-paul/content/home/homepage.md

 ## Gifts

-In lieu of gifts, please consider making a donation to one of hte following charities...
+In lieu of gifts, please consider making a donation to one of the following charities...

 ## Contact